Ever since opening its doors to the world in the 70s, China has experienced a period of rapid growth and change.

 16. Bring toilet paper

-Most Chinese toilets do not provide toilet paper.
-Hotels and nicer restaurants will have it available, but it’s always a good idea to carry a roll of toilet paper or a box of tissues.
+One of the unusual things to know before going to China is that most Chinese toilets do not provide toilet paper.
+Hotels and nicer restaurants will have it available, but it’s always a good idea to carry a roll of toilet paper or a box of tissues!

 17. Bring hand soap or hand sanitizer